MAY 20, 2022, Grand America Hotel

 Leader of Tomorrow

-Katie Kern is an 18-year-old activist who has been a youth activist for the past four years.
+Katie Kern has been a youth activist for the past four years and counting.
 She’s worked with March For Our Lives, a student-led organization that arose from the Marjory Stoneman Douglas shooting in 2018 that works to enforce gun reform throughout the United States.
-This past year, she was appointed State Director for March For Our Lives Utah (along with her Co-State Director, Tory Peters).?
+This past year, she was appointed State Director for March For Our Lives Utah (along with her Co-State Director, Tory Peters).

 Katie also advocates for intersectional policy reform and works to ensure March For Our Lives Utah’s leadership is diverse and represents the community.
 In school, Katie was a Mental Health Educator to increase mental health awareness within her high school, a Navajo Project Member, volunteered with the 4-H Refugee After School Program by teaching refugee students dance, interned for Alliance for a Better Utah, and participated in the Roots and Shoots Environmental Club at her school.